 Although research remains our primary focus, we also provide clinical, educational services and community services.
 Our Massie Family Clinic offers comprehensive evidence-based assessments for children, adolescents and adults.
 In addition, the MIND Institute and the Center for Excellence in Developmental Disabilities (CEDD) collaborate to provide educational resources for individuals, families and professionals.

-With 1 in 20 people affected by a neurodevelopmental disorder, UC Davis MIND Institute researchers and clinicians are hard at work discovering the causes of neurodevelopmental disorders and developing and testing effective treatments, preventions, care, and ultimately, cures for these disorders.
+UC Davis MIND Institute researchers and clinicians are hard at work discovering the causes of neurodevelopmental disorders and developing and testing effective treatments, preventions, care, and ultimately, cures for these disorders.
 However, this critical work cannot be done without research participants, both those individuals who are affected with a neurodevelopmental disorder, as well as those who are typically developing.

 Research is conducted on all ranges throughout the lifespan, from birth though the elder years and both males and females, are needed to assist our researchers in these vital research studies.
 Individuals and families that are affected with a neurodevelopmental disorder, as well as those that are typically developing are encouraged to participate.
 Currently, our scientists have over 60 research studies focusing on the following areas: